lissulmont/dc_take_home_test/TrackProposal.md

 ## Course 2: Imbalanced Data and Data Augmentation

 Ever thought: "if only I had more data…"?
 Data augmentation answers that by making new data from the data you have!
 You will be using  [The Nature Conservancy Fisheries Monitoring](https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring) image dataset to classify six types of fish species.
 The catch is that three of the species make up less than 10% of the total data.
-This type of issue is called imbalanced data and it comes up often with real-world problems, where data is limited and imperfect.
+This type of issue is called imbalanced data, and it comes up often with real-world problems, where data is limited and imperfect.
 In this course, you will learn how to tackle this problem with sampling and data augmentation methods.

 ##### Learning Objectives:

 1. Learner will be able to evaluate imbalanced data and its effect on model performance using the F1-score and a confusion matrix.
 2. Learner will be able to explain the different advantages and disadvantages of oversampling and undersampling.
-3. Learner will be able to list different data augmentation strategies and implement them
+3. Learner will be able to list different data augmentation strategies and implement them.

 #### Prerequisites: